 Jonathan Gienapp

-Jonathan Gienapp is Associate Professor of History and Associate Professor of Law.
+Jonathan Gienapp is Associate Professor of History and Law and the Nehal and Jenny Fan Raj Civics Faculty Fellow in Undergraduate Teaching.
 He specializes in the constitutional, political, legal, and intellectual history of the early United States.
 His primary focus to date has been the origins and development of the U.S. Constitution, in particular the ways in which Founding-era Americans understood and debated constitutionalism across the nation's early decades.
 His historical interests intersect with modern legal debates over constitutional interpretation and theory, especially those centered on the theory of constitutional originalism.

 Gienapp's next book is on the forgotten history of the Preamble to the U.S. Constitution, currently entitled "We the People of the United States: The Struggle over Popular Sovereignty and Nationhood."
 It tells the story of the Preamble's early vitality and eventual descent into political and legal irrelevance as a way of exploring the broader struggle over popular sovereignty and national union in the early United States.
 It probes the often entwined debates over popular rule, sovereignty, federalism, and constitutionalism in the nation's earliest years to understand the full meanings of the Constitution's opening words: "We the People of the United States."
-Central to this project is the recovery of a distinct, yet forgotten, vision of constitutionalism that predominated at the American Founding and treated the Preamble as the central feature of the Constitution.
-It was most vigorously championed by the leading constitutional framers, James Wilson and Gouverneur Morris.
-Even though Wilson and Morris are largely unknown today, no two delegates to the Constitutional Convention played a more significant role in shaping the final Constitution, and in the years immediately following the Convention their particular conception of the Constitution was influential.
-Over the course of subsequent decades, however, their vision was quietly supplanted and largely pushed underground.
-Nonetheless, it reverberated for years to come, motivating abolitionists and other political activists eager to harness constitutional power to change an American order they deemed deeply unjust.
-Bringing this vision of the Constitution back into focus and understanding both its original vitality as well as how and why it disappeared offers an unfamiliar and revealing account of early U.S. constitutionalism, one that invites us to look upon the Preamble to the Constitution anew.
+Central to this project is the recovery of a distinct, yet forgotten, vision of constitutionalism that predominated at the American Founding and treated the Preamble as the central feature of the Constitution which was most vigorously championed by the leading constitutional framers, James Wilson and Gouverneur Morris.
 For a preview of the books' themes, see various articles and book chapters he has published on the idea of constitutional nationalism at the Founding, the early Preamble, intellectual differences among early constitutional nationalists, and Gouverneur Morris's nationalist constitutionalism.

-Gienapp has also published a range of articles, book chapters, and essays on early American constitutionalism, politics, and intellectual history, modern constitutional interpretation, and the study of the history of ideas.
+In addition to these, Gienapp has published a range of articles, book chapters, and essays on early American constitutionalism, politics, and intellectual history, modern constitutional interpretation, and the study of the history of ideas.
 They have appeared in venues such as the Journal of the Early Republic, Law and History Review, The New England Quarterly, and Constitutional Commentary.
-He co-organized a symposium for the Fordham Law Review, entitled "The Federalist Constitution," that explores the oft-overlooked constitutional ideas of the nationalist-minded politicians and jurists who initially held power and influence at the time of the Constitution's creation.
+He also co-organized a symposium for the Fordham Law Review, entitled "The Federalist Constitution."

 Books